Kreh Loop

 Strength/Reliability

 While the Kreh Loop is not quite as strong as the Rapala Knot, it retains a significant amount of the line's rated strength.
 Often, the fishing line itself will break before the knot does, making it a reliable choice for a variety of fishing conditions.
+The Kreh Loop is also an improvement over the Uni-Knot (Duncan Loop), which both tightens under pressure and has inferior strength.

 Note